Share

 Access to UCSB’s campus resources, faculty expertise, and educational facilities allows children to participate in enrichment programs grounded in innovation and real-world learning.

-There are several other UCSB programs to choose from, all reflecting the university’s broader commitment to intellectual and physical development within the Santa Barbara community.
+There are several UCSB programs to choose from, including the popular Beach 'n Surf Camp, the valuable UCSB Jr. Lifeguards, and even Youth Swim Lessons.
+All programs reflect the university’s broader commitment to intellectual and physical development within the Santa Barbara community.

 Junior Golf Camp at Santa Barbara Golf Club